-Small but ingenious, pioneers of invention
+Small but tenacious, proud warriors and pioneers of invention

 Game rules for the Almish kobold are identical to the kobold race detailed in the D&D 4e official rulebooks, except as noted below.

-Far from cowardly reptiles, the kobolds of Alm are an inventive and enterprising race.
-Once the poorest of the beast-kin races, the downtrodden slaves of their tyrannical “god“, kobolds changed the course of history through their ingenuity and courage.
+Far from cowardly reptiles, the kobolds of Alm are an inventive and enterprising people.
+Once the poorest of the beast-kin, the downtrodden slaves of their tyrannical “god“, kobolds changed the course of history through their ingenuity and courage.
 Learning from the relics left by the precursors, the kobolds discovered gunpowder and went on to destroy their god, revealing his divinity—perhaps all divinity—to be a ruse.
 This world-shaking event changed the way religion was perceived forever, and made the kobolds the pioneers of the what would later become known as “technology“.